 That is a pretty low total, so the odds are fairly extreme on both sides.
 You can also go with a different total at odds that aren’t quite as extreme in each direction.
 For example, one option in this market allows you to bet on over 10.5 games at 7/5 or fewer than 10.5 games at 10/21.

 The above example does not include any 3-way totals, but you will sometimes find 3-way totals that give you three ranges to choose from.
-A 3-way total involving total games across an entire match would look something like this:
+A 3-way total involving total games across an entire match when you bet on tennis would look something like this:

 |Under 34: 11/8||Between 34 and 39: 7/2||Over 39: 11/10|